ctessum/aep/README.md

 		$GOPATH/src/bitbucket.org/ctessum/aep/test/Output

 5. Once you have run the test case, you can try running the program for your domain and time period of interest.
-	* Because the test case emissions only have records specific to Minneapolis, you will need to Download the full emissions inventory files from [here](ftp://ftp.epa.gov/EmisInventory/2005v4_2/2005emis)
+	* Because the test case emissions only have records specific to Minneapolis, you will need to Download the full emissions inventory files from [here](ftp://ftp.epa.gov/EmisInventory/2005v4_2/2005emis).
 	* You can start with the configuration file at

 			$GOPATH/src/bitbucket.org/ctessum/aep/test/2005_nei.json
-		and edit it to point to the emissions files you have downloaded as well as the namelist,input and namelist.wps files for your WRF domain, and the WRF output files from a previous simulation which are required to calculate emissions plume rise.
+		and edit it to point to the emissions files you have downloaded as well as the `namelist.input` and `namelist.wps` files for your WRF domain, and the WRF output files from a previous simulation which are required to calculate emissions plume rise.

 ## Additional information